Attributes Guided Feature Learning for Vehicle Re-identification

 \subsubsection{Quantitative results}

-Table~\ref{tb::veri776} reports the performance of our approach comparing with the published state-of-the-arts on VeRi-776 dataset while Fig.~\ref{fig::cmc} (a) demonstrates the corresponding CMC curves.
-From which we can see, our DF-CVTC significantly surpasses the state-of-the-arts.
+Table~\ref{tb::veri776} reports the performance of our approach comparing with the published state-of-the-arts on VeRi-776 dataset.
+From which we can see, our DF-CVTC significantly surpasses the state-of-the-art.
+Compared with the second best method VFL~\cite{alfasly2019variational}, our method achieves 1.88\% and 3.28\% improvements in terms of mAP and rank 1 respectively.
 Note that we haven't utilized any license plates or spatial temporal information as in Siamese-CNN+Path-LSTM~\cite{shen2017learning} and FACT+Plate-SNN+STR~\cite{liu2016deep}.
 Even though, our method still achieves the superior mAP and ranking accuracies by a large margin.
-We also investigate the contribution of the components of the view, type and color subnetworkes in our model.
-By progressively introducing these components, both mAP and ranking accuracies increase, verifying the clear contribution of each component.
+Such a huge improvement verifies the effectiveness of our proposed method for the vehicle Re-ID.